atilaromero/telegram-desktop-decrypt/README.md

 This folder is normally found at "~/.local/share/TelegramDesktop" on Linux and at "%USERPROFILE%\AppData\Roaming\Telegram Desktop" on Windows.

-This tool can decrypt those files, which contains settings and cache files, but not chat histories.
+This tool can decrypt those files, which contains settings and cache files, but not chat histories because these are not included in tdata.

 ## Usage